The School Counselor and School Counseling Programs

 - Developing annual student outcome goals

-- Creating classroom, group and closing the gap action plans
+- Creating classroom, group and closing-the-gap action plans

 - Reporting results of action plans to the school community